DevOluwapelumi/Spelling-Bee/README.md

 End Conditions: The code includes conditions for ending the spelling bee session, such as reaching a predetermined number of words spelled, achieving a certain score, or running out of time.

 Final Results: At the end of the session, the code displays the participant's final score, the percentage of correct spellings, and potentially a rank based on performance.

+A spelling bee code offers an engaging way to enhance vocabulary, improve spelling accuracy, and promote healthy competition among participants.
+It can be used for educational purposes, language learning, or even as a recreational activity.